zero-meta/EasyClangComplete/docs/settings.md

 Pick the clang binary used by the plugin.
 This is used to determine the version of the plugin and pick correct libclang bindings or for code completion when the setting [`use_libclang`](#use_libclang) is set to `false`.

+Note that this should either be a full (local or global) path to the binary or it should be available in your PATH.
+You can use all wildcards apart from `$clang_version` as it would not be available before we point to the correct version of the clang binary.

 !!! example "Default value"
     ```json
     "clang_binary" : "clang++",